photoprism/photoprism-docs/docs/getting-started/index.md

     videos are very demanding.

 !!! info ""
-    RAW file conversion and TensorFlow are disabled on systems with 1 GB or less of physical memory.
+    RAW image conversion and TensorFlow are disabled on systems with 1 GB or less of physical memory.
     If you're running out of memory - or other system resources - while indexing, try reducing the [number of workers](https://docs.photoprism.app/getting-started/config-options/)
     to a reasonably small value in `docker-compose.yml` (depending on the performance of the server).